 And since we are involved in cybersecurity, Python is the right language.

-My thing is very popular in the cybersecurity community and because of its human friendly syntax and ease a fuse.
-It is a great and powerful language, and most of the old since tools are written in that programming language.
+Python is very popular in the cybersecurity community and because of its human friendly syntax and ease of use.
+It is a great and powerful language, and most of the old sent tools are written in that programming language.

-Also, please check out the basic Python course on Cyber Eri.
+Also, please check out the basic python course on Sai Buri.
 The question.
 What to have

-from the heart of perspective.
+from a hardware perspective?
 You need a computer and a smartphone and, of course, on active Internet connection, which allows you to acquire all these beautiful information and data.
-And lastly, your curiosity and imagination.
-Because your investigations are limited only by remind
+And, lastly, your curiosity and imagination, because your investigations are limited only by your mind.

-and the Since there are numerous ways to learn about your target,
+And since there are numbers ways to learn about your target,

 you will use your imagination to get to them.

-When I mentioned territory ins, I have to say that for this course that is quite wide.
+When I mentioned territory inside, I have to say that for this course that is quite wide.

-Actually, the topic off open source intelligence is a big one, but I hadn't narrowly down and I would lift the potential audience as following
+Actually, the topic off open source intelligence is a big one, but I have no narrative down, and I would list the potential audience as following

-Then I would mention law enforcement and military personnel A big part off their work is based on intelligence that they gather and make important decisions based on that information.
+Then I would mention law enforcement and military personnel.
+Ah, big part off their work is based on intelligence that they gather and make important decisions based on that information.

 Then there would be companies and their employees.
 Besides security teams, I would like to mention human resource is and you will see later in the course.
-So why did I put an emphasis on them
+Why did I put an emphasis on them?

 In many households, Children know more about the Internet and its usage than the adults, and that poses a problem.
-They're in a position to potentially Haider activity and content online.
+They're in a position to potentially hide their activity and content online.
 Lastly,

-I'm aware that these techniques and tools can be used by anyone whose intense or malicious and in a way, evil.
+I'm aware that these techniques and tools can be used by anyone whose intense air malicious and, in a way, evil.

 But that is the risk, like with any knowledge out there.
-So please don't be malicious.
-If you were wondering why you should even take this course.
-I will try to tell you now
+So please don't be militias.
+If you were wondering why, you should even take this course, I will try to tell you now

 there are a handful of reasons why you should want to learn about open source intelligence, especially if you're in the cybersecurity profession and the community.

-Some of the reasons I'll find here our knowledge.
+Some of the reasons outlined here our knowledge.

-If you like to learn new and exciting things, then there you're already in bold with cybersecurity, then you're on the right track.
-This is an opportunity to expand your expertise and advance your career with the usage of ocean knowledge
+If you like to learn new and exciting things, then you're already involved with cybersecurity.
+Then you're on the right track.
+This is an opportunity to expand your expertise and advance your career with the usage of Austin knowledge

-and the No house.
-Believe me, the amount off knowledge that you're going to come across could easily overwhelm you because there are many different technologies involved in the open source intelligence process.
+and the No House.
+Believe me, the amount off knowledge that you are going to come across could easily overwhelm you because there are many different technologies involved in the open source intelligence process.
 Next would be defense and protection.

-Learn to protect yourself in your organization because all the information and data that you confined via the ocean tools and techniques, the bad guys can also find them and use them.
-And third fun.
+Learn to protect yourself and your organization because all the information and data that you confined via the Olsen tools and techniques, the bad guys can also find them and use them.
+And third fund,

 I have to tell you the truth.
-Olson is a real fun ride, but at the same time it is quite scary.
-People, right Share records sent enormous amounts of data, and most of the times without even knowing that they're doing it.
-And all of the data is publicly available.
+Austin is a real fun ride, but at the same time it is quite scary.
+People, right share records sent enormous amounts of data and most of the times without even knowing that they're doing it, and all of the data is publicly available.

-Also, One of the reason is the lack of awareness and the feeling of false security.
+Also, one of the reasons is the lack of awareness and the feeling of false security.

-Here is where you come to play and have a chance to enhance the oval cybersecurity posture off a person or an organization and have fun along the way.
+Here is where you come to play and have a chance to enhance the overall cybersecurity posture off a person or an organization and have fun along the way.

-at their dis introduction module number one in which, which we are still in.
-We're going to move on to model module number two called Theory,
+After this introduction will module number one in which which we are still in we're going to move on to model module number two called Theory,

-Then we will move on to the module number three, which I called the O Sint Playground, and here we will start to prepare our environment for secure and efficient close and investigations.
+Then we will move on to the module number three, which I called the innocent playground.
+And here we will start to prepare our environment for secure and efficient oh, stint investigations.

-because there are a lot of them out there and we will go through ones which I think are most relevant for doing a basic Oh, since investigation.
+because there are a lot of them out there and we will go through ones which I think are most relevant for doing a basic coast in the investigation.

-Then in module number five, I will talk about sock puppets, which is one of my favorite terms innocent.
-And I won't spoil the fund by telling you what it is now.
-After that, will brush on the O sent defense in the module.
+Then, in module number five, I will talk about sock puppets, which is one of my favorite terms innocent.
+And I won't spoil the fun by telling you what it is now after that will brush on the innocent defense in the module.
 Six.
-Actually, when I say awesome defense, I mean on operational security, or OPSEC,
+Actually, when I say awesome defense, I mean on operational security or op Sack,

 in which we will go over how to protect yourself or your organization.

-Plus, to show you a little and Brady, it's simple examples.
-Help people actually share their information all over, probably without any awareness that they're actually doing it.
-And in the last module number seven, we will conclude our ocean fundamentals course journey with a few recommendations.
+Plus, to show you a little and pretty simple examples how people actually share their information all over, probably without any awareness that they're actually doing it.
+And in the last module number seven, we will conclude our own fundamentals course journey with a few recommendations.
 Where to go next.

-in this introduction.
-Module number one.
-You got to know me, your host for the this course.
+in this introduction module number one.
+You got to know me, your host for the discourse.
 Then we talked about the prerequisites target audience.
-We try to answer the question.
-Why should even take this course?
-And in the end, we did a quick or review of the topics that we're going to discuss.
+We try to answer the question why you should even take this course.
+And in the end, we did a quick overview of the topics that we're going to discuss.

 Now let's move on to our second module called theory.
 So see you in the next video.